Escape to a historic retreat!

 The oTENTik tents, exclusive to Parks Canada, offer a unique blend of homey comfort and a taste of outdoor adventure.
 It’s a unique opportunity for visitors to enjoy camping with the comfort of a bed, inside the fort, already set up and ready to go.

 Take advantage of the exclusive right to stay overnight in Canada’s best preserved west coast artillery fort!

-- Five oTENTik tents available for accommodations.
+- Five oTENTik tents are available for accommodation.
 Each tent can accommodate up to six people.

-There is a minimum 3 night stay for the summer long weekends (weekends of May 17, August 5, and September 2).
-Also, tents will be unavailable on June 30th and July 1st due to Canada Day events.
+There is a minimum three night stay for the summer long weekends (weekends of May 17, August 4 and September 1).
+Also, tents will be unavailable on June 30 and July 1 due to Canada Day events.

 All reservation and accommodation fees are due at the time your reservation is created.

 Accommodation Fee: $120/night (taxes included)